 All CR-Z models are fitted as standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.

-The CR-Z is currently the only inexpensive, sporty hybrid on the market, though similar fuel economy can be had with driver-focused, gas-powered models like the MINI Cooper, Hyundai Veloster, and the Fiat 500, all of which are four-seaters.
+The CR-Z is currently the only inexpensive, driver-focused hybrid on the market, though similar fuel economy can be had with driver-focused, gas-powered models like the MINI Cooper, Hyundai Veloster, and the Fiat 500, all of which are four-seaters.